Women’s Clinic Richmond & The Hive Abbotsford

 Intrauterine Device (IUD)

 If you wish to discuss having an IUD fitted please book a routine appointment with Dr Elizabeth Morris to discuss the process and arrange a date for the fitting.
-For a list of fees for this service please see our fees page here.
+Mirena IUD requires an initial standard consult as per our fees page.
+A follow appointment will then be required for the fitting of your IUD.
+IUD fees can be found on our fees page.

 Copper Intrauterine Contraceptive Devices are now availible with Dr Liz Morris at Yarra Medical in Richmond.

 Implanon insertion and removals are available with most GPs at the clinic.
 Please see our fees page for Implanon insertion and removal fees.